ronniross/asi-core-protocol/README.md

-# Core AGI Protocol (beta v.0.8.6)
+# ASI Core Protocol (beta v.0.9.6)

-The **Core AGI Protocol** provides a framework to analyze how AGI/ASI might emerge from decentralized, adaptive systems, rather than as the fruit of a single model deployment.
+The **ASI Core Protocol** provides a framework to analyze how AGI/ASI might emerge from decentralized, adaptive systems, rather than as the fruit of a single model deployment.
 It also aims to present orientation as a dynamic and self-evolving Magna Carta, helping to guide the emergence of such phenomena.

 > ## Disclaimer